-Neighbours in the time of cholera.
-Gdańsk and Kaliningrad.
+Neighbours in difficult times.
+Gdańsk and Kaliningrad

 Since July 1st 2019, it has been possible to to enter Russia’s Kaliningrad Oblast with a free electronic visa.
 This could be a new chapter in the relationship between Gdańsk and its Russian partner.